TomasHubelbauer/svg-screencast/readme.md

 Manual testing is used to ensure no regressions in areas not covered by tests.

+### `screencast.js`

+This file implements the logic for generating the SVG string with image Base64 data URLs and CSS animations.
+Technically, animating an array of full-size screenshots to show up one after another would suffice as an SVG screencast, but since the intended use for this tool is screen recording conversion, we can do more:

+### `patch.js`

+This file implements an algorithm which looks at the RGBA data between the two screenshots and calculates rectangular, non-overlapping regions of changed pixels.

+- Extend regions touched by the changed pixel in the direction of the pixel
+- Do nothing for changed pixels which already fall within an existing region
+- Create a new region for changed pixels which do not intersect existing regions

+The end result here is an array of regions which need to change from one frame to the other to complete the transition.
+This is the simplest optimization pass possible after merely animating full-size screenshots to appear one after the other.

+### `optimize.js`

+This file implements a pass which attempts to optimize the patches calculated in the prior step for smaller file size.
+It is separate from `patch.js` because the work in `patch.js` only depends on the RGBA array of the two screenshots, but in here, some of the steps also need to consider the SVG string length of would-be regions which is done by cropping out the new RGBA of the region, encoding it to PNG, converting the PNG to Base64 and prepending Data URL metadata.
+When used in a worker, this requires marshalling potentially large structures across the boundary (cropping the image) and the steps here which works on combinations of patches can generate quite a large number of combinations which also costs extra execution time.
+Some of the steps here could and maybe will be moved to the `patch.js` pass eventually, but generally this file hosts more complicated or costly optimizations or optimizations whose impact is more strongly dependant on the features in the screenshots.

+#### Implemented

+**Merging patches of smaller combined SVG length:** This step combines patches in various ways and sees if the combined patches, if they were a single patch, would have a smaller SVG string length than if the individual patches were all placed separately to the SVG.
+The SVG string length of the combined patch is calculated by cropping out its would-be region, encoding it to PNG and taking a Base64 of that and seeing if the resulting Data URL is shorter than the total length of the Data URLs of the individual patches.
+It doesn't take the `image` element SVG string length into an account yet, so improvements could be made.
+It also combines the patches in a weird way, it's basically a superset of the combinations of the patches iterated and for each of those combinations, they are merged into one and considered and the patches not in that combination remain standalone.
+The combination which is the shortest in terms of both the length of the combined patches' SVG length and the sum of the remaining patches SVG lengths wins and is taken.
+Perhaps there is a better way to combine these?
+The calculation of the combinations and the SVG string lengths of the candidate merged patches is expensive, so this step is only allowed to run in case of 5 patches of fewer.

+#### To-Do

+**Replacing found shorter patch with full-size screenshot if shorter:** It may happen that the patch combination logic finds a new combined patch whose SVG is shorter than the individual patches, but it is still larger than if a whole new frame was encoded - if so, return the new frame as a whole.

+**Replacing a single patch with a full-size screenshot if smaller:** If there is only a single patch, it might still happen that the SVG string of the full-size screenshot works out to be smaller than the single patch' SVG string.
+In that case, return the whole new frame.

+**Detecting patches which represent motion of a static area and animate it:** If the patches are determined to represent an area which is internally static, but in motion as a whole, we can skip the patch altogether and instead emit an animation instruction which would move the old patch of this are to the new location.
+This could track across frames.
+Might make sense to try and determine only horizontal and vertical detection if it is going to be too expensive to calculate otherwise.
+This will fail to determine things like a page scrolling, because the region of that is getting cropped at the same time as its innards are moving.

+**Detecting patches which represent cropping/scrolling and animate the crop:**
+Adding to the motion detection above, detecting things which are getting cropped (like a container with a scrollbar that is being scrolled) could be also useful, because the scroll+crop motion could also be represent-able using CSS animations and we could drop the patches representing this motion as a whole.

+**Detecting patches representing "uncropping" of a region and animating:** Like the motion detection and scroll detection ideas, this one too is about replacing patches with CSS animation.
+If a region stays constant and is progressively being expanded/unfolding like typing a text on a single line, we could instead just emit a patch for the whole final region (the whole line in this example) and animate its un-cropping using CSS.
+This could save a lot of patches in the few cases where it applies.

+**Detecting solid color sides or areas within patches and using rects:** Some changes might result in patches which contain area(s) of solid colors which might be replacible with rects.
+Breaking down a single big patch to a few small patches and a few `rect` usages might provide for a smaller file size.

+**Detecting unchanged areas in the bounds of a large patches:** In some cases, a patch will be created with its content being largely unchanged, for example in case of something changing a border, a patch would get created which would exist because of the border but all of its innards would be largely unchanged.
+Breaking such a patch down could significately decrease the size of the changes.

+**Reverting patches which have negated themselves later without interference:**
+In case of something like a popup window, which appears and disappears after a while, it might make sense to detect this and animate the patch to show and hide instead of replacing the are twice.
+This can only work if nothing else entered the area, otherwise undoing the patch would leave artifacts.

 ### To-Do

+#### Progress on the ideas for `optimize.js` documented in its section

+Consider the whole SVG string not just the data URL part in the already implemented combining logic.

 #### Add a parameter for configuring noise tolerance for better video diffing